 The digital version of the textbook is fully integrated within Quercus.
-You can purchase the text from the bookstore directly or using the link in Quercus.
-To make the purchase in Quercus, go to Modules, and click on the textbook link in the module at the top, and purchase access.
+All you need to do is log in to Quercus, go to Modules, and click on the textbook link in the module at the top, and purchase access.
 The cost is \$64.95 and includes both the digital book and access to the homework platform.